Hitesh15/BIke-Sell/README.md

-This is for the sell of the bikes in the campus
+It is based on React application
+It display the option to enter your id and the charge or value to rent or sell the bike respectively .
+Your entry of the bike will be displayed without any delay in time .